Nthabi9/alx-system_engineering-devops/0x00-shell_basics/README.md

-A sript that prints the type of the file named Iamafile.The Iamafioe will be in the /tmp directory
+A script that creates they file type named iamafile.The iamafile will be found in the /tmp directory